pryv/dev-site/source/getting-started.md

 <br />
 3. Fill in the form and click on the '**Create**' button.

-You can now sign in to your Open Pryv.io account on the following link: [https://my-computer.rec.la:4443/www/access/access.html](https://my-computer.rec.la:4443/www/access/access.html).

 # Obtain an Access Token

 Now that your Pryv.io account has been created using either Pryv lab or Open Pryv.io, you can start adding data.
 In order to do so by using code or API clients such as cURL or Postman, you first need to obtain an access token.